 2. Adidas – adiClub

-Adidas is an international retailer of sportswear and footwear for all ages, known for its soccer wear/equipment and classic sneaker styles such as the Stan Smith.
-Its program, the adiClub, is an interactive and rewarding loyalty program with four different tiers.
+Adidas is an international retailer of sportswear and footwear for all ages, known for its soccer apparel and equipment and classic sneaker styles such as the Stan Smith.
+Its program, adiClub, is an interactive and rewarding loyalty program with four different tiers.

 Why it works:

-- The loyalty program basically simplifies how customers can buy shoes, also allowing them to shop sales first and get access to exclusive items.
+- The membership program simplifies how customers can buy shoes, allows them to shop sales first, and provides access to exclusive items.

-- Members earn 10 points after every $1 spent.
-The four-tiered loyalty program is based on points, and customers who reach higher tiers have access to benefits like premium features of the Adidas’ app and birthday bonuses.
+- Members earn 10 points for every $1 spent.
+The four-tiered loyalty program is based on points, and customers who reach the top tiers unlock benefits, including premium features of the Adidas’ app and birthday bonuses.

 3. Girlfriend Collective – The Collective

 Girlfriend Collective is a sustainable activewear brand for women based in the United States.
-They have become increasingly popular with young, earth-conscious shoppers who want to maintain an athletic lifestyle.
-Its loyalty program revolves around rewarding a variety of actions, both transactional and non-transactional.
+The brand has become increasingly popular among young, earth-conscious shoppers who want to maintain an athletic lifestyle.
+Its loyalty program rewards a variety of actions, both transactional and non-transactional.

 Why it works:

-- Members receive 25 points instantly when they join the program, and can receive points for other non-transactional actions as well, such as writing a product review or following the brand on Instagram.
+- Members receive 25 points instantly when they join the program.
+They can also get points for other non-transactional actions, such as writing product reviews or following the brand on Instagram.

-- Members are also encouraged to refer their friends and receive a 30% discount and a free product in return.
+- Members are encouraged to refer their friends and receive free products in return.

 - The loyalty program also rewards customers for making positive lifestyle choices.
 Members receive 50 points for posting images that showcase good deeds (volunteering, planting trees, doing charity) to Instagram with the hashtag #GOODJOBGF.

 Why it works: